owenck/startup/README.md

 - Content - Placeholders created for friends as well as data supplied from a database such as users and tag scores
 - WebSocket - Placeholder created to tag players and show wether a friend or the user is currently it.
 - Images - Placeholder images included to represent friends

+---

+# CSS Deliverable
+For this deliverable, I properly styled my application

+- Properly styled header, footer, and body content in CSS
+- Styled Nav Bar
+- Styled Login, Tag, and Add friends buttons
+- Friends grid that is responsive to window resizing
+- Consistent and aesthetically pleasing fonts and colors
+- stylized circular friends profile images